20 Most Common Mistakes People Make with Their Lawn

 Maintain your lawn by learning how to avoid common mistakes.

 Mowing at the Wrong Height

 Taller grass means a healthier lawn.
 It shades the soil surface, keeps the soil from drying out and reduces watering needs.
 Shaded soil also makes it harder for weeds to get started.
 If you raise your mowing height, you may even find that the taller grass chokes out existing weeds.
-Find the best height to cut grass in your area and for your type of lawn.
+Find the right height to cut grass in your area and for your type of lawn.
 For northern lawns, 3 in. is a great target height.
 For warm climates, 1-1/2 to 2 in. is best.

 Mowing When You Think It’s Time